 Pipe the buttercream around the edge of the cooled cake.
 Sprinkle with sprinkles if desired.
 Store airtight at room temperature for up to 3 days.

-• If using a larger cake pan, you’ll want to increase the recipe and bake for additional time.
+• If using a 9″ cake pan, you’ll want to decrease the bake time.

 Recipe Card powered by